 CCO Checkup Demonstrates How Artificial Intelligence Detects Unflagged Transactions that Present Unacceptable Risk to Financial Institutions

-Wayne, PA (June 7, 2017) –QuantaVerse, innovator of data science and artificial intelligence (AI) solutions purpose-built for identifying financial crimes, today announced a complimentary analysis that financial institutions can use to test the effectiveness of their AML programs.
-The CCO (Chief Compliance Officer) Checkup is a free service whereby QuantaVerse’s AI solution will analyze transaction data to detect “false negatives” or anomalous behaviors that may have been missed by an institution’s existing transaction monitoring system (TMS).
+Wayne, PA (June 7, 2017) –QuantaVerse, innovator of data science and artificial intelligence (AI) solutions purpose-built for identifying financial crimes, today announced an analysis that financial institutions can use to test the effectiveness of their AML programs.
+The CCO (Chief Compliance Officer) Checkup is a service whereby QuantaVerse’s AI solution will analyze transaction data to detect “false negatives” or anomalous behaviors that may have been missed by an institution’s existing transaction monitoring system (TMS).

 These risks take the form of fines, penalties and forfeitures for violations of BSA and other regulations.
 Despite increased investments in AML systems, this risk is increasing year over year.
 In 2016 alone, $42 billion in fines for AML non-compliance were paid to federal regulators by the largest North American and European financial institutions.

 Transaction monitoring technology is essential for the maintenance of an effective AML program.
 However, transaction monitoring systems are failing to flag many transactions that represent serious risks for financial institutions.
 Legacy TMS are incomplete because they rely solely on rules-based engines.
 If a financial crime does not violate a stated rule, the TMS won’t flag it.
 Unlike static rules-based TM engines, AI-enhanced systems are dynamic in that they can detect patterns of behavior and analyze the intent of those patterns to identify suspicious activities.